Mrs. Miniver's problem

 Mrs. Miniver's problem is a geometry problem about the area of circles.
-It asks how to place two circles $A$ and $B$ of given radii in such a way that the lens formed by intersecting their two interiors has equal area to the symmetric difference of $A$ and $B$ (the area contained in one but not both circles).
+It asks how to place two circles $A$ and $B$ of given radii in such a way that the lens formed by intersecting their two interiors has equal area to the symmetric difference of $A$ and $B$ (the area contained in any one but not both circles).
 It was named for an analogy between geometry and social dynamics enunciated by fictional character Mrs. Miniver, who "saw every relationship as a pair of intersecting circles".
 Its solution involves a transcendental equation.

 Origin

 The problem derives from "A Country House Visit", one of Jan Struther's newspaper articles appearing in the Times of London between 1937 and 1939 featuring her character Mrs. Miniver.
 According to the story:

 She saw every relationship as a pair of intersecting circles.
 It would seem at first glance that the more they overlapped the better the relationship; but this is not so.
 Beyond a certain point the law of diminishing returns sets in, and there are not enough private resources left on either side to enrich the life that is shared.
 Probably perfection is reached when the area of the two outer crescents, added together, is exactly equal to that of the leaf-shaped piece in the middle.
 On paper there must be some neat mathematical formula for arriving at this; in life, none.

 Louis A. Graham and Clifton Fadiman formalized the mathematics of the problem and popularized it among recreational mathematicians.